alphagov/govuk-developer-docs/source/manual/howto-change-a-government-following-an-election.html.md

 #### Closing a government

-Government's are listed at the [government path of Whitehall Admin](https://whitehall-admin.integration.publishing.service.gov.uk/government/admin/governments).
+Governments are listed at the [government path of Whitehall Admin](https://whitehall-admin.integration.publishing.service.gov.uk/government/admin/governments).

 1. Select the current government, and click the `Prepare to close this government` link.
 2. Close the government.